xueyizou/CarND-Advanced-Lane-Lines-Finder/writeup.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to a test image (i.e. `./test_images/straight_lines1.jpg`) using the `cv2.undistort()` function and obtained this result:

 Original image | Undistorted image
 ----|-------
 ![Original image](camera_cal/calibration1.jpg) | ![Undistorted image](output_images/undistort_output.jpg)

+---

 ### Pipeline (single images)

 The code for this part is located in code cell 3 of `code.py`, however, it uses helper function defined in code cell 1.

 #### 1. Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one (`test_images/straight_lines1.jpg`):
+To demonstrate this step, I will describe how I apply the distortion correction to one of the test images (i.e. `./test_images/straight_lines1.jpg`):

 Original image | Undistorted image
 ----|-------